lupyuen/nuttx-parser/README.md

 (2) We need to implement High-Level Rules that will interpret the NuttX Logs.
 We might adjust the Rules over time.

+_Why PureScript instead of Haskell?_

+Right now our NuttX Logs are accessible in a Web Browser through JavaScript: NuttX Emulator (over WebAssembly) and NuttX Device (over Web Serial API).

+PureScript is probably easier to run in a Web Browser for processing the JavaScript Logs.

 # Run parseCSV in Node.js

 Let's run parseCSV in [src/Main.purs](src/Main.purs).
 Normally we run PureScript like this...